Polmak/mak_prinring/README.md

 Hi!
 My name is Pavel Makretski.
 And this is my upgrading Creality Ender 3 Pro open-source project.

 ---
-## Tridemak v.2.0 (new board installation and start draft printing)
+## Tridemak PRO v.2.0 (new board installation and start draft printing)

 + build marlin firmware
 + install new thermistor